EA4FRB/Sark110_android_template/README.md

     private DeviceIntf mDevIntf;
 ```

-In onCreate() method of the activity, create an instance of the USBIntf class (for USB communications) or BluetoothLEIntf class (for Bluetooth LE communications; future device).
+In onCreate() method of the activity, create an instance of the USBIntf class (for USB communications) or BluetoothLEIntf class (for Bluetooth LE communications; SARK-110-ULM only).
 Then call method onCreate() and then setup a listener for connection events.
 ```Java
     @Override